WKXW

+WKXW is a Class B FM station with an effective radiated power (ERP) of 16,500 watts.
+Its transmitter tower is shared with 103.3 WPRB and is near the Quaker Bridge Mall in Lawrence Township.
+WKXW broadcasts using HD Radio technology and airs oldies on its HD2 subchannel.

 History

+Easy Listening, AC and Oldies

-The station went on the air on August 27, 1962, as WBUD-FM.
-Its call sign subsequently changed in 1967 to WBJH, which stood for Bill and Joy Hardin, the son and daughter-in-law of the owner.
+The station signed on the air on August 27, 1962.
+Its original call sign was WBUD-FM, the sister station of WBUD 1260 AM (now WFJS).
+WBUD-FM had an automated easy listening format.
+The call letters changed in 1967 to WBJH.

 The station's call sign changed to WTRT in 1979 and rebranded as "The New T-101 FM".
 In 1980, the station's call sign was changed to WKXW-FM, under its new owner Fidelity Communications.
 It was playing a hot adult contemporary format as "The All New Kix 101 & A 1/2 FM" and later "Kix 101.5".
-By the late 80s, the station evolved into more of a gold-based adult contemporary format.
-Its weekend Saturday oldies show evolved into an all oldies format from the 1950s through early 70s on overnights and weekends before the change to its current weekday talk format, which came in 1990 when it was sold to Press Communications.
-The sale to Millennium Radio Group took place in 2001.
+By the late 80s, the station evolved into a gold-based adult contemporary format.
+Its weekend Saturday oldies show evolved into an all oldies format from the 1950s through early 70s on overnights and weekends.

+Switch to Talk

-On March 1, 1990, at 5pm, "New Jersey 101.5", conceived by Sabo Media CEO, Walter Sabo, became the first full-time FM Talk station in America targeted for a younger audience.
+In 1990, WKXW-FM was sold to Press Communications, parent company of the Asbury Park Press newspaper.
+On March 1, 1990, at 5 pm, "New Jersey 101.5" became the first full-time FM talk station in America targeted for a younger audience.
+The format was conceived by Walter Sabo, the CEO of Sabo Media.
 Mark Sheppard, who later went to middays, kicked off the format playing Bill Haley & The Comets' "Rock Around The Clock".

-Since the 1990s, the station has a talk and news format during the week, with oldies music on the overnights and weekend.
-Initially, the oldies format was 1960s-based with a few pre-1964 oldies and a 1970s oldie or two each hour.
+Since the 1990s, the station has a talk format during the week, with oldies music on the overnights and weekend.
+Initially, the oldies playlist was 1960s-based with a few pre-1964 oldies and a 1970s oldie or two each hour.
 By the early-to-mid-1990s, more 1970s music was added and by the early-2000s, 1980s music from 1980 to 1982 was added occasionally.
 Between 2000 and 2005, music from between 1986 and 1989 was added to the lineups.
 Gradually, at the same time, songs from 1964 and older were gradually reduced in the late-1990s and gone by 2000.
 In September 2007, 1960s music was removed from the "60s, 70s, and 80s" weekend music programming ID, and nearly all 1960s music had been removed from the playlist.
-However, in May 2012, "60s" was added back to the weekend music programming ID, coinciding with a limited but steady increase in music airplay focusing on select titles by well-known artists.

-In the mid-to-late-1990s, music was ended on weekday overnights and now airs strictly on weekends and some holidays.
+In the mid-to-late-1990s, music was ended on weekday overnights.
+That shift now has replays of daytime shows.
+Music is now heard only on weekends and some holidays.

+The Millennium Radio Group acquired the station in 2001.Broadcasting & Cable Yearbook 2010 page D-364.
+Retrieved Jan.
+22, 2025.
+A decade later, in 2011, California-based Oaktree Capital signed a deal to buy the Millennium Radio Group.
+After taking over, Oaktree transferred the Millennium stations to Townsquare Media, the owner of multiple radio stations around the U.S.